Willem C. Vis Moot: Cultural reception

 The Vis moots are considered two of the most prestigious moot competitions in the world.
-With the foremost scholars and practitioners in the field of international sales law and international arbitration acting as arbitrators to judge the various teams, the competition has been referred to as the "Olympics of international trade law", and has been credited for engaging in emerging issues in this domain, bridging the divide between civil and common law cultures, and training the next generation of international arbitration lawyers.
+With leading scholars and practitioners in the field of international sales law and international arbitration acting as arbitrators to judge the various teams, the competition has been referred to as the "Olympics of international trade law", and has been credited for engaging in emerging issues in this domain, bridging the divide between civil and common law cultures, and training the next generation of international arbitration lawyers.
 It draws participation from many law schools from all over the world.
 In 1994, when the first Moot was held, 11 teams took part.
 Since then, the field has grown rapidly: The 26th Moot, held in 2019, saw more than 300 teams enter the competition.
 In most law schools, being selected as a team member is in itself a sign of excellence.

-The Vis Moot's popularity has grown rapidly over the last decade of its existence.
+The moot's popularity has grown rapidly over the last decade of its existence.
 The moot gives an opportunity to law students to interact with law students from other countries and other cultures thereby equipping them with a multicultural approach which is undoubtedly an asset in international arbitrations as well as one of the aims of this competition.
-The other attraction of the competition are the parties that are organised by the Moot Alumni Association (MAA), which provide the students an opportunity to unwind after months of rigorous preparation for the moot.
-The MAA hosts a welcoming party a day before the Official Opening Reception as well as a farewell party a day before the finals and the awards banquet.

-Even when there are no parties, participants go out to a bar to drink and meet other participants.
-The venue that has traditionally been considered to be the pub for the Moot was the Ma Pitom situated in the Bermudadreieck, as the Viennese call their pub and party district.
-During the 4th Vis Moot (held in 1997), it evolved into the central night-time meeting point for Moot participants, and was home to many a moot celebration.
-During the 14th-16th Vis Moots (2007–09), the Aux Gazelles in the Museumsquartier functioned as the MAA Moot Bar.
-The 17th Vis Moot 2010 saw a new venue, the Ost-Klub.
-In 2017, for the 24th Vis Moot the club returned to Aux Gazelles.